jfraz027/PyCitySchool/README.md

 * % passing reading (the percentage of students who passed reading)
 * % overall passing (the percentage of students who passed math AND reading)

-### School Summary

-Create a DataFrame that summarizes key metrics about each school, including the following:
+### School Summary including a summarization of key metrics about each school including:

 * School name
 * School type